TypeStrong/ts-node/README.md

 Hello, Ronald!
 ```

-## `ts-node` options via tsconfig.json (recommended)
+## Via tsconfig.json (recommended)

 `ts-node` automatically finds and loads `tsconfig.json`.
+Most `ts-node` options can be specified in a `"ts-node"` object using their programmatic, camelCase names.
+We recommend this because it works even when you cannot pass CLI flags, such as `node --require ts-node/register` and when using shebangs.

 Use `--skip-project` to skip loading the `tsconfig.json`.
 Use `--project` to explicitly specify the path to a `tsconfig.json`.

 When searching, it is resolved using [the same search behavior as `tsc`](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html).
 By default, this search is performed relative to the entrypoint script.
 In `--cwd-mode` or if no entrypoint is specified -- for example when using the REPL -- the search is performed relative to `--cwd` / `process.cwd()`.

-Most `ts-node` options can be specified by a `"ts-node"` object in `tsconfig.json` using their programmatic, camelCase names.
-We recommend this because it works even when you cannot pass CLI flags, such as `node --require ts-node/register` and when using shebangs.

-For example, you can use this configuration as a starting point:
+You can use this sample configuration as a starting point:

 ```jsonc title="tsconfig.json"
 {